dataflowr/website/modules/2c-jax.md

 $$
 J_{\mathbf{f}}(W) = \mathbf{x} \text{ since, } \mathbf{f}(\mathbf{x}, W+\Delta W) = \mathbf{f}(\mathbf{x}, W) + \mathbf{x} \Delta W.
 $$
-Note that multiplying $\mathbf{x}$ on the right is actually convenient when using broadcasting, i.e. we can take a batch of input vectors of shape $\text{bs}\times a$ without modifying the math above.
+Note that multiplying $\mathbf{x}$ on the left is actually convenient when using broadcasting, i.e. we can take a batch of input vectors of shape $\text{bs}\times a$ without modifying the math above.

 ## Implementation